The Crew Motorfest: Development and release

-Motorfest is being developed by Ubisoft Ivory Tower.
 It was internally known as Project Orlando during development until October 2022 when the title and setting of the game were leaked.
+Before the Motorfest name was decided, it was tentatively entitled The Crew Motorcamp.

 It was announced with a teaser trailer released on January 31, 2023.
 A closed testing period for Motorfest on PC began on February 1, 2023, with testing for consoles coming at a later date.
-The game is expected to release in 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Journalists noted the similarities between Motorfest and the first two Test Drive Unlimited games (2006 and 2011), which several developers from Ivory Tower worked on previously and also share Oʻahu as a main setting.
+The game was released on September 14, 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Journalists noted the similarities between Motorfest and the first two Test Drive Unlimited games (2006 and 2011), which several developers from Ivory Tower worked on previously and also share Oʻahu as a main setting.